 Another way to say this would be “know your audience.”
 While tattoos, piercings, and dyed hair are becoming more and more acceptable in common culture, the sales world has been slower to adapt.
 You have to be very intentional with your fashion choices for most sales roles, and even more so for interviews.
 You’ve heard the expression, “Dress for the job you want, not the one you have,” right?
 Well, that’s extremely applicable if you don’t have a job.
 Even if it feels stuffy, it’s better to overdress than to be too casual.
 Throw on the tie or button up your blazer if you’re debating to or not.
 We’ve never heard of someone not getting a job because they were dressed too nicely.

 If you do have to stifle your creative spirit or style, be prepared to speak about it.
 Interviewers often like to inquire about situations that may make you uncomfortable to see how you react.
 Being honest and addressing the question directly without shame is your best bet.
 If they are interested in adding someone with your creativity, your interviewer will not be surprised if you have original fashion choices outside of work.
-Your comfortability and comprehension of the situation is what’s most important.
+Your comfortability and comprehension of the situation are what’s most important.

 Tip 3: Understand youth is power.